Avanade/emtech-distributed-data/docs/start-here.md

 ## Folder Structure

-- docs - documentation, process flows and state diagrams, and technical architecture
+- docs - documentation, process flows and state diagrams, and technical architecture.
 - sql-ledger-demo - the Azure web app for the Azure SQL database ledger tables demo.
 - sql-ledger-demo/python-tools - tools for updating and generating random data in SQL ledger.
-- sql-ledger-demo/sql - Examples of the SQL we used to set up our SQL ledger demo
+- sql-ledger-demo/sql - Examples of the SQL we used to set up our SQL ledger demo.
+- confidential-ledger-demo/ - the Docker compose definition to run the confidential ledger use case.
-- confidential-ledger-demo/client - the Azure web app for the confidential ledger demo
+- confidential-ledger-demo/client - the Azure web app for the confidential ledger demo.
-- confidential-ledger-demo/server - the backend python server for the webapp
+- confidential-ledger-demo/server - the backend python server for the webapp.
 - .vscode - configuration and recommendations for the VS Code IDE.
-- tools - Tools for adding additional dummy data to the demos

 # Running the demos

 ## Main Demos

 Both demos use a frontend built with [Next.js](https://nextjs.org/), which then integrates with the respective distributed data solution.
-More information [is available for the SQL Ledger Tables demo](./sql-ledger.md).
+More information [is available for the SQL Ledger Tables demo](./sql-ledger.md) and [for the Confidential Ledger demo](./confidential-ledger.md).

-You can run the demos locally using [nodejs](https://nodejs.org/en/download/), or a [dockerfile](https://docs.docker.com/get-started/#what-is-a-container) is provided for each demo, enabling you to run locally or deploy to Azure with all dependencies included.
+You can run the demos locally using [nodejs](https://nodejs.org/en/download/), or a [dockerfile](https://docs.docker.com/get-started/#what-is-a-container)/docker compose definition is provided for each demo, enabling you to run locally or deploy to Azure with all dependencies included.

 Whatever your decision, both demos have a `.env.template` file in their respective directories, which shows application settings that you will need.
 These need to either be contained in a local `.env.local` file, or in the [App Settings](https://docs.microsoft.com/en-gb/azure/app-service/configure-common?WT.mc_id=AI-MVP-5004204#configure-app-settings) for your application in Azure.

-### Running Locally with node
+### Running the next.js server locally with node

 1. Open the `.env.template` file, and update with your settings - save it as `.env.local`
 2. Run `npm install` to ensure you have all dependencies.